ostracod/ostracode-old/languageDocumentation/fundamentals.md

 * `boolT` is the type of a boolean value.
 A boolean value is either true or false.
 * `numT` is the type of a number.
 Every number is a double-precision floating-point number.
 * `strT` is the type of a string.
 A string stores a sequence of characters.
+* `symbolT` is the type of a symbol.
+Symbols act as keys which are guaranteed to be unique.
 * `listT` is the type of a list.
 A list stores a sequence of items.
 * `dictT` is the type of a dictionary.
-A dictionary stores a map from string key to item.
+A dictionary stores a map from string or symbol to item.
 * `funcT` is the type of a function.
 A function accepts argument items and return an item.
 * `methodT` is the type of a method.
 A method behaves like a function, but references an object for behavior context.
 * `interfaceT` is the type of an interface.
 An interface defines field types and method signatures.